-A: Please view the latest program dates and deadlines at the Hoover.org website.
-Note that your letters of recommendation are also due by the application close deadline.
+A: Applications are due on July 31st at noon PST.
+Please view the latest program dates and deadlines at the Hoover.org website.
+Note that letters of recommendation also due by the application close deadline.

 10. What if I cannot attend all of the in-person engagements of the program?